Functional Endoscopic Sinus Surgery

-In these instances, our doctors may suggest endoscopic sinus surgery, or ESS.
-The goal of ESS, like balloon sinus dilation, is to expand the sinus drainage pathways to help restore drainage and heal the sinus mucosa.
+In these instances, our doctors may suggest functional endoscopic sinus surgery, or FESS.
+The goal of FESS, like balloon sinus dilation, is to expand the sinus drainage pathways to help restore drainage and heal the sinus mucosa.

 How endoscopic sinus surgery works

 A doctor uses an endoscope, inserted through your nostrils, to view the passageways and sinus openings, and a series of micro-cutting instruments to remove obstructive or abnormal tissue.
 This tissue removal expands the openings to the sinuses and the pathways through which sinuses drain, helping clear sinuses and promote healing.